Injection Molding Machinery

 By the numbers

-Technology improvements driving upgrades: With production demand as strong as ever during the past three years, the need to upgrade and refurbish older machines has become increasingly important as companies try to maximize capacity.
-In the U.S., the average age of an injection press is approximately 15 years.
-These older assets, when not refurbished or upgraded, decrease in value at an accelerated rate as they become comparatively less marketable.
+Technology improvements driving upgrades: With production demand as strong as ever during the past three years, the need to upgrade and refurbish older machines has become increasingly important, as companies try to maximize capacity.
+In the United States the average age of an injection press is approximately 15 years.
+These older assets, when not refurbished or upgraded, decrease in value at an accelerated rate and become comparatively less marketable.
 Newer all-electric molding machines are increasingly desirable because of their lower operating costs.
 The movement towards greater automation has also spurred sales for associated robotics.

 Brand impacts value: Brand recognition remains an important factor in determining the value of injection molding machines.
-Top manufacturers include Husky, Engel, Milacron, KrauseMaffei, Nissei, Toshiba, and Sumitomo (SHI) Demag, each of which is known for its high-end quality and strong brand recognition.
-Brand recognition does improve expected liquidation recoveries as buyers trend towards machines with which they are familiar.
+Top manufacturers include Husky, Engel, Milacron, Krauss-Maffei, Nissei, Toshiba, and Sumitomo (SHI) Demag, each of which is known for its high-end quality and strong brand recognition.
+Brand recognition does improve expected liquidation recoveries, as buyers lean toward machines and brands with which they are familiar.

-Industry landscape: Injection molding machinery presents a highly competitive landscape for all the players operating within the market and is dominated by international players as the market space is highly capital-intensive in nature.
-The vendors in this market are also experiencing demand from the medical and orthodontics industry, which is expected to drive the demand for injection molding at least until 2020.
+Industry landscape: Injection molding machinery presents a highly competitive landscape for players operating within the market and is dominated by international players because the market space is highly capital-intensive in nature.
+Market vendors are also experiencing demand from the medical and orthodontics industry, which is expected to drive the demand for injection molding machinery until 2020 at a minimum.

-Forecast optimistic: Secured lenders should continue to monitor the trajectory of the automotive industry while also watching the impact of resin prices on the profitability of plastic product manufacturers.
-Industry experts say automotive suppliers will continue to invest in multicomponent technology and move to reduce weight.
-That means the automotive market will continue to be a “significant part” of the market in the coming year, says the vice president of marketing of global injection machinery for Milacron Holdings Corp.
+Forecast stable: Secured lenders should continue to monitor the trajectory of the automotive industry while also watching the impact of resin prices on the profitability of plastic product manufacturers.
+Industry experts say automotive suppliers will continue to invest in multicomponent technology and move to reduce weight, which means the automotive market will continue to be a market driver in the coming year.

-While current conditions and projections for these underlying elements look positive for 2017, growing uncertainty in international markets, particularly China, could prove to have an increased trickledown effect on the demand for plastics-related products and their associated production machinery.
+While current conditions and projections for these underlying elements look to remain at historically stable levels, growing uncertainty as a result of the ongoing tariff war and lengthening negotiations for the United States-Mexico-Canada Agreement is affecting domestic and international markets.
+Time will tell if these factors will have a negative trickledown effect on the demand for plastics-related products and their associated production machinery.